-Preparation of application dossier is a complicated and time-consuming process.
-It is often performed by collaborations among applicants' parties or group of organizations.
+Preparation of application dossier is a complicated and time-consuming work.
+It is often performed by collaborations among applicants' parties or a group of organizations.
 It is therefore beneficial for applicants to generate SOPs and share them within the parties or organizations for proper management of the whole process of submission preparation.

-SOPs may be structured to contain or refer to additional tools that could assist in performing the procedure for submission, e.g. template, standard format of checklist.
+SOPs may be structured to contain or refer to additional tools that could assist in performing the procedure for submission, e.g. template, standard format of check-list.